pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool---z80asm---directives.md

 *z80asm* accepts the following assembly directives.

-### ALIGN expression
+### ALIGN expression[, filler]

-Tells the linker to reserve some space before the start of this section so that the section start address is a multiple of the constant *expression*.
+The first `ALIGN` statement in a section tells the linker to reserve space before the start of the section so that the section start address is a multiple of the constant *expression*.

+A subsequent `ALIGN` statement is translated into `DEFS`.

-### BINARY "filename"
+### BINARY|INCBIN "filename"

 Loads a binary file at the current location in the object file.